nlfox/ctfPlatform/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability, please send an e-mail to Taylor Otwell at nlfox@msn.cn.
+If you discover a security vulnerability, please send an e-mail nlfox@msn.cn.
 All security vulnerabilities will be promptly addressed.

 ## License